A Bird Story

 A Bird Story uses the same engine and style as To The Moon, so it looks like an RPG from the 16-bit era.
 However, this experimental short game doesn’t last much longer than an hour, and very little of that time is spent controlling the character.
 Instead, players get a glimpse into the lonely world of a boy who appears to be a latchkey kid.
 His time at home is mainly spent scribbling at his desk, while at school, his classmates are just shadows who rarely interact with him.

 Things change when the boy wanders through the woods one day and rescues a little bird from a badger.
-Since the bird has a broken wing, the boy takes it home, where it lives on the balcony of his apartment as he nurses it back to health.
+Since the bird has a broken wing, the boy takes it home, where it lives on the balcony of his apartment, while he nurses it back to health.
 As the boy begins to bond with the bird, it influences his outlook on life, and he becomes less of a loner.
-But, unfortunately, the bird is still a wild animal, and not everyone is pleased to see it being kept as a pet.
+Unfortunately, the bird is still a wild animal, and not everyone is pleased to see it being kept as a pet.

 System Requirements